 - 44.1 Performance indicators will be used to provide a tangible indication of whether the objectives of this Plan are being attained.
 The Strategic Research and Monitoring Program will gather information to allow the measurement of performance indicators. - 44.2 The performance indicators and trigger points are detailed in Table 5.

 45 Trigger points

-- 45.1 The trigger points specify the point when a performance indicator has reached a level that suggests a potential problem with the activity that threatens the achievement of the management objectives. - 45.2 Activation of a trigger point will initiate a formal review response.
-The review is to determine the suspected reasons for the tripping of the trigger point and whether any action is required.
+45.1 The trigger points specify the point when a performance indicator has reached a level that suggests a potential problem with the activity that threatens the achievement of the management objectives.